GabrielZZZ/Optical-Flow-LucasKanade-HornSchunck/README.rst

 =====================================
 Optical Flow: LucasKanade HornSchunck
 =====================================
-Pure Python implementation of optical flow estimation using:
+Python implementation of optical flow estimation using only the Scipy stack for:

 * Lucas Kanade method
 * Horn Schunck